 Foundations of Principal Supervision is a 10-month blended learning program that builds the leadership skills of new and experienced district leaders who supervise and support principals.
-When you join this program, you join a community of 73 principal supervisors working across 27 districts in 15 states, who collectively reach 800 principals and 450,000 students.
+When you join this program, you join a community of 108 principal supervisors working across 36 districts in 21 states, who collectively reach close to 1,900 principals and more than 500,000 students.

 The program includes four primary learning components:

 The learning experience is intimate and varied.
-Participants learn from large and small group discussion, problems of practice, case studies, learning walks, school visits, virtual sharing and collaboration, and individual coaching.
+Participants learn from large and small group discussion, problems of practice, case studies, virtual sharing and collaboration, and coaching.

 Cohorts typically range in size from 20 to 30 participants.
-Each cohort is guided by two facilitators (both former district leaders) who are joined by subject matter experts in specific skill/competency areas as well as sitting superintendents and other district leaders.
-For the 2019-2020 program, Vice President of District Leadership Michele Shannon and National Facilitator David Rease, Jr., will facilitate.
+Each cohort is guided by two facilitators who are joined by subject matter experts in specific skill/competency areas as well as sitting superintendents and other district leaders.